- Is Dawn Farm against addicts using medications?

 - Outpatient services and transitional housing generally take a hands-off approach and encourages clients to talk openly with their prescribing physician and follow the physician’s directions.
 In some cases we may refer the client to a psychiatrist or other physician who has a good understanding of addiction.

 - Our residential programs take a more conservative approach.
 A staggering percentage of our clients have been prescribed psychotropic medication.
 We believe that psychiatric disorders are grossly overdiagnosed in addicts.
 Our primary concern is the accurate diagnosis of these disorders.
 Clients continue taking medications if we trust the agency/physician making the diagnosis, the diagnosis is confirmed in our intake assessment or there are safety concerns.
-If we believe the diagnosis is unclear and that any symptoms may be secondary to the addiction, our physician will generally discontinue the medication.
-We will monitor the symptoms and address them in the client’s treatment plan.
+If we believe the diagnosis is unclear and that any symptoms may be secondary to the addiction, our physician suggest we the client consider discontinuing the medication.
+If there’s agreement to discontinue a medication, we will monitor the symptoms and address them in the client’s treatment plan.
 If the symptoms worsen or don’t improve we re-evaluate the diagnosis and the client may be placed back on medication.
 A relatively small number of these clients fall into this category and it should be noted that our retention rates are very high for a program of our type.
 (See also: Dawn Farm’s Approach to Psychtropic Meds)

 All of our programs are non-medical and we are not able to meet the needs of every addict.
 The medications that we are most concerned about are common drugs of abuse such as opiates, cough suppressants, stimulants and benzodiazepines.
 Our response is always individualized and all of the above serve as guidelines rather then hard and fast rules.